 Data from APOLLO indicate treatment discontinuations due to AEs were more common among placebo than patisiran patients through 18 months of treatment.
-Most AEs were mild or moderate.
-The most common AEs reported in APOLLO were peripheral edema and infusion-related reactions; the latter led to treatment discontinuation in one patient.
+Most AEs were mild or

 No treatment-related deaths were reported during any of the patisiran trials.
 A total of 13 deaths were reported during the APOLLO trial.
 All deaths in the patisiran group were due to cardiovascular causes, while reasons for death in the placebo arm varied.
 This significance of this observation is unclear; however, all deaths in both groups were considered consistent with the natural history of the disease.
 Among patients with cardiac hATTR involvement, the rates of cardiac AEs (28% vs. 36%) and cardiac SAEs (14% vs. 13%) were similar between the patisiran and placebo groups, while cardiac arrythmias were less common among patisiran patients (19% vs. 29%).